 The undersigned finds the terms of the stipulation to be reasonable.
 The court hereby adopts the parties' said stipulation, attached hereto, and awards compensation in the amount and on the terms set forth therein.
-Pursuant to the stipulation, the court awards a lump sum of \$145,000.00, representing reimbursement for all damages that would be available under 42 U.S.C. § 300aa-15(a) (2006).
-The award shall be in the form of a check payable to petitioner in the amount of \$145,000.00.
+Pursuant to the stipulation, the court awards a lump sum of \$425,000.00, representing compensation for all damages that would be available under 42 U.S.C. § 300aa-15(a) (2006).
+The award shall be in the form of a check for \$425,000.00 made payable to petitioner.